ergo-services/ergo/docs/basics/logging.md

 ## Identifying Log Sources

-The logging subsystem differentiates between four source types: node, process, meta process, and network.
-Each carries its source information in a typed structure - `gen.MessageLogNode`, `gen.MessageLogProcess`, `gen.MessageLogMeta`, or `gen.MessageLogNetwork`.
+The logging subsystem differentiates between five source types: node, process, meta process, network, and application.
+Each carries its source information in a typed structure - `gen.MessageLogNode`, `gen.MessageLogProcess`, `gen.MessageLogMeta`, `gen.MessageLogNetwork` or `gen.MessageLogApplication`.
 This typing allows custom loggers to handle different sources differently, perhaps routing network logs to one destination and process logs to another.

+A custom logger's type switch has to cover all five: application lines are what you see as `App#<hash.'name'>` in default output, and they arrive as `gen.MessageLogApplication{Node, Name, Mode, Behavior}`.

 The default logger formats each source type distinctly in its output: